hashicorp/vagrant/website/source/docs/provisioning/chef_zero.html.md

 <div class="alert alert-warning">
   <strong>Warning:</strong> If you are not familiar with Chef and Vagrant already,
-  I recommend starting with the <a href="/docs/provisioning/shell.html">shell provisioner</a>.
+  we recommend starting with the <a href="/docs/provisioning/shell.html">shell provisioner</a>.
 However, if you are comfortable with Vagrant already, Vagrant is the best way to learn Chef.
 </div>